arogozhnikov/microDockQ/README.md

 I've reformatted original code to make it somewhat readable, and deleted prints that were commented out.

-Install with pip install
+Install with `pip install git+https://github.com/arogozhnikov/microDockQ.git`.

-Use with `DockQ ...` (this binary becomes available in your python venv)
+Use with `DockQ ...` (this binary becomes available in your python venv, no .py, available anywhere)

 Installation does not require building or installing anything, as original code was [cosmopolitanized](https://github.com/jart/cosmopolitan).